Vertigo Treatment Woodcroft

 - Evaluating when dizziness occurs, how often, and its severity.

-Physical Examination
+Physical Assessment

 - Checking balance and stability.

-Please note: A GP referral is not required, but any relevant medical test results may enhance our assessment process.
+Note: While no GP referral is necessary, any prior medical test results will support our assessment process.

 A leading cause of vertigo, BPPV occurs when crystals in the inner ear canals become dislodged, interfering with balance signals.
 This results in dizziness, even with small head adjustments.
 Physiotherapy assessments help determine the affected canal, directing precise techniques to promote effective recovery.